Onofrio Catacchio

 Since 1995 he has produced various episodes of Nathan Never for Sergio Bonelli Publishing.
 He dramatized and designed The ballad of Corazza by Wu Ming 2, published by BD/Alta Fedeltà and inserted into the Top Crime anthology by Mondadori.
 With scripts by Andrea Balzola, he created Freaks’ Farm, a spoof adapted from George Orwell’s novel of a similar title.
 In 2006 he illustrated stories and stage images from Gaijin!, written by Luigi Bernardi and staged by the Tratto theatre company.
 With Luigi Bernardi he was also responsible for the creation of "Habemus Fantomas” for the anthology published by Alta Fedeltà.

+In 2010 Catacchio worked as an inker on Marvel's Dark Wolverine series.
+In 2020 his comic biography of Jackson Pollock, Pollock Confidential was published.
+In 2023 he was the artist for a new story in the long-running Harry Dickson series of comic albums, Mysterion, followed by The Court of Terror in 2024 (published by Dupuis, or in English by Cinebook).

+He also teaches comics at the Academy of Fine Arts in Bologna.